openedx/license-manager/docs/decisions/0004-renewal-processing.rst

 Status
 ======

-Proposed May 2021
+* Proposed May 2021
-Accepted June 2021
+* Accepted June 2021
+* Updated to match reality August 2021
+(This is all implemented and in production circa August 2021)

 Context
 =======